grv279/linux-commands-lab/README.md

 ---

-### 🔍📄✂️ awk
+### 🔍 awk

-**Introduction:** The AWK command is a powerful text-processing tool on Linux, perfect for extracting and analyzing data from files like CSVs, logs, and system outputs.
+The AWK command is a powerful text-processing tool on Linux, perfect for extracting and analyzing data from files like CSVs, logs, and system outputs.
 It works by scanning each line of input and, for lines that match a given pattern, executing specified actions.
-Below, we present practical AWK examples for **text processing**, **data analysis**, and **system administration** tasks, complete with plain-language explanations.
-Finally, a cheat sheet summarizes common patterns, syntax, and one-liners for daily use.
+Below, are the practical AWK examples for **text processing**, **data analysis**, and **system administration** tasks.

 #### 🔍 AWK for Text Processing (Searching, Filtering, Formatting)